syncfusion-content/javascript-docs/js/Spreadsheet/Data-Presentation.md

 You can insert the controls like Button, Checkbox, Dropdown list and Date picker.
 You can use [`allowCellType`](https://help.syncfusion.com/api/js/ejspreadsheet#members:allowcelltype "allowCellType") property to enable/disable cell type operations.

+To enable or disable auto rendering of cell type in the Spreadsheet use [`allowAutoCellType`](https://help.syncfusion.com/api/js/ejspreadsheet#members:allowautocelltype "allowAutoCellType") property.

 ### To insert a Cell Type.

 You can insert the cell type to the selected range of cells by one of the following ways